 Have you made a gingerbread house before?
 Me neither!
-At least that was the case until a couple of weeks ago.
-I love gingerbread but I’d never made a gingerbread house so when I was invited to a bloggers gingerbread house Bake Off hosted by Neff at L’atelier des Chefs a little cooking school in the city near St.Pauls, it sounded too good to pass up.
-A chance to meet some new bloggers and have a bit of fun in the run-up to Christmas which turned out to be enormous fun.
-Why had I not made a gingerbread house before?
-I have been missing out!
+At leastnot until I was invited to a bloggers gingerbread house Bake Off hosted by Neff at L'atelier des Chefs a little cooking school in the city near St.Pauls.

-Gingerbread has been a part of the Christmas and Winter Feasts in Europe since medieval times, and in recent years gingerbread houses have had a resurgence of popularity.
 Perhaps in the UK, this is partly down to them making Mary Berrys Gingerbread House on the popular TV show Bake Off in 2013 and various incarnations of the task since then.
-Despite their growing popularity with my lads no longer small, making one myself never really came on the radar until this fabulous event more here.
-Many thanks to Neff for inviting me to take part.
+Despite their growing popularity with my lads no longer small, making one myself never really came on the radar until the bake off.

 How to Make a Gingerbread House

-Mr B very kindly drew up the template which you can Recipes Made Easy Gingerbread House Template.
+Mr B very kindly drew up the template for this Recipes Made Easy Gingerbread House.
 Make sure that you have your print setting to actual size when you print it at A4.
 Cut out and you are ready to go.
 You will need to cut two of each of the main house pieces plus 4 Christmas tree pieces.